Azure/iotedgedev/README.md

 ## Quickstart
 Here is the absolute fastest way to get started with IoT Edge Dev.
 This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the Edge Runtime and then monitor messages flowing into IoT Hub.

-Here's a video walk-through of this Quickstart:
+Here's a video walk-through of this quickstart:

 [![Azure IoT Edge Dev CLI: Quickstart](assets/edgedevcliquickstart.png)](https://aka.ms/iotedgedevquickstart)

 The only thing you need to install is Docker.
 All of the other dev dependencies are included in the container.